JONSASSE/432-2018/slides/class19/README.md

 - building regression models for count outcomes, in particular zero-inflated and hurdle models.
 We may also get to tobit models.

 See [Chapter 18 of the Course Notes](https://thomaselove.github.io/432-notes/modeling-a-count-outcome-in-ohio-smart.html#where-to-read-this-chapter-1) for more on regression for count outcomes.

+## A Special Note on the `countreg` package

+To build rootograms to visualize the results of regression models on count outcomes, I will occasionally use the `countreg` package, which is currently available **on R-Forge only**.

+To install `countreg`, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.

 ## Announcements at the start of class